tinkerator/pious/README.md

 Things I'm thinking about exploring:

+- Figure out how to fully clear a PIO block (i.e. reclaim it at runtime).
+Uses block.ClearProgramSection(), but need to disable state machines first.

-- Figure out how to generate `tinygo` compatible output.
+- Figure out how to adjust the PIO frequency.
+My initial attempts don't appear to be reliable with the rp2-pio code yet.

 - Support the optional side-set feature